Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-Here, $L$ is the total number of sites, $J$ is the hopping amplitude, and $\alpha$ represents the degree of non-reciprocity.
+Here, $L$ is the total number of sites, $J$ is the hopping amplitude, and $\alpha ~(>0)$ represents the degree of non-reciprocity.
 The operators $c_{j}^\dagger~(c_{j})$ denote the creation (annihilation) of a fermionic particle at site $j$.
 The term $\lambda_{j} \coloneq \lambda \cos(2\pi j / \tau + \phi)$ represents the quasiperiodic potential, where $\lambda$ denotes the potential strength controlling bulk localization, $\tau$ is the wavelength set to the golden ratio, and $\phi$ is a real phase parameter.
-In non-reciprocal systems, the bulk localization transition occurs at the critical strength $\lambda_{\mathrm{c}} = 2J e^{\alpha}$, independent of boundary conditions.
-Under OBC it marks the NHSE-bulk localization transition~\cite{Jiang2019}, while under PBC it corresponds to the delocalization-localization transition~\cite{Jiang2019,Wang2025quasiperiodicity}.

 The parameter $\mu$ modifies the hopping amplitude across the impurity bond, effectively tuning the boundary condition.
 Specifically, $\mu = 0$ corresponds to OBC, while $\mu = 1$ recovers PBC, meaning that a value of $\mu \in (0, 1)$ represents GBC~\cite{Koch2020}.

-In the absence of quasiperiodicity $\lambda = 0$, the system under GBC exhibits distinct regimes depending on the system size $L$: the NHSE regime for small $L$ and the SFL regime for large $L$.
-These regimes are distinguished based on the scaling of the localization length $\xi$.
-Assuming that the wavefunction intensity centered at $X$ is given by
+The system under GBC exhibits two distinct regimes that can be distinguished by the scaling of the localization length $\xi$.
+Assuming that the wavefunction envelope centered at $X$ can be characterized by an exponential profile,

+the distinction between the NHSE and SFL regimes is determined by the dependence of $\xi$ on the system size $L$.
+In the NHSE regime, $\xi$ remains independent of $L$, whereas in the SFL regime, $\xi$ grows linearly with $L$.

-the system is classified as the NHSE regime if $\xi$ is independent of $L$, and as the SFL regime if $\xi$ is proportional to $L$.
-Further details on the regimes for $\lambda = 0$ are provided in Supplemental Material (SM)~\cite{SM}.
+For the present model with $\lambda = 0$, the NHSE regime occurs for $|\ln\mu|>\alpha L$, whereas the SFL regime occurs for $|\ln\mu|<\alpha L$.
+Beyond the distinct $L$ dependence, the localization length also depends on $\alpha$ and $\mu$ in general.
+Specifically, under OBC, the system lies in the NHSE regime and exhibits $\xi\simeq \alpha^{-1}$.
+In contrast, under GBC in the SFL regime, the localization length scales as $\xi\simeq |\ln\mu|^{-1} L$.
+Consequently, wavefunctions in the SFL regime remain sensitive to the boundary hopping amplitude, whereas those in the NHSE regime are effectively insensitive to it.
+Further details on the regimes for $\lambda = 0$ are provided in Supplementary Note 1.

+When quasiperiodicity is introduced ($\lambda\neq0$), bulk localization emerges and competes with the NHSE and SFL phenomena.
+In non-reciprocal systems, the bulk localization transition occurs at the critical strength $\lambda_{\mathrm{c}} = 2J e^{\alpha}$, independent of boundary conditions.
+Under OBC this critical value marks the NHSE-bulk localization transition~\cite{Jiang2019}, while under PBC it corresponds to the delocalization-localization transition~\cite{Jiang2019,Wang2025quasiperiodicity}.